 Why They Play

-Although we have no athletic requirement at Wardlaw-Hartridge, approximately 80% of our Upper School students play sports.
-In a typical year, 49% of W-H students play two or three seasons, while 31% play one season.
-Many of the remaining 20% are heavily involved in other time-consuming extracurricular activites at W-H, such as theater, art, and music, and dedicate hours to community service.
+Although we have no athletic requirement at Wardlaw + Hartridge, approximately 80% of our Upper School students play sports.
+In a typical year, 49% of W+H students play two or three seasons, while 31% play one season.
+Many of the remaining 20% are heavily involved in other time-consuming extracurricular activites at W+H, such as theater, art, and music, and dedicate hours to community service.
 Many of our two- and three-season athletes also participate in those activities, in addition to their athletic commitments.
 Our Middle School teams have even higher percentages of participation.
-We offer 20 athletic teams to our Upper School students, and 16 teams in our Middle School.
+We offer 22 sports to our Upper School students, and 15 to our Middle School students.

-We expect W-H students to lead and succeed in a globally-connected world; sports are an important arena for developing leadership skills in the pursuit of excellence.
+We expect W+H students to lead and succeed in a globally-connected world; sports are an important arena for developing leadership skills in the pursuit of excellence.
 Our Captains' Council provides a useful opportunity to help our team leaders fulfill their role.
 At the end of the year, the Council selects a phrase to set the tone for the next year.
-For the 2014-15 year, the Captains chose a slogan that recognizes the importance of athletes staying focused on the present.
-Even though student-athletes need to make plans for the future, the winners must not allow those thoughts to distract them from the important challenges they face today.
-All year long, the Rams' teams will be reminded that "Pain is temporary, Pride is forever."
+For the 2018-19 year, the slogan reminds our athlete that, at W + H (as elsewhere in life) success is dependent on our effort: "Wardlaw + Hartridge / Work Hard."